KiraResari/ceal-chronicler-f/Protocol.md

   * We need something to hold all points in time, which I am going to name `PointInTimeRepository`
     * ...thus coining the convention for this project that all classes that are responsible for holding data objects are called repositories

+  * I now managed to get to the point where I can display a single point in time

+* Next, I want to implement a scrollable list of points in time

+  * There, the main issue seems to be getting it scrollable
+  * While scrolling works on Android, it does not work on Windows & Chrome, and the scroll bar stays locked in one place

 # User Story